-The study aimed to determine the prevalence of and factors associated with severe depression among caregivers of children with SCD at St. Mary's Hospital Lacor, Gulu city in Northern Uganda.
-The prevalence of severe depression among caregivers of children with SCD at SMHL was 18.4% which is consistent with a study in Nigeria where the prevalence of depressive symptoms ranged from 11-45%[9].
-This finding is also in line with the findings of Adegoke who stated that caregivers of children with SCD experience psychosocial distress which predisposes them to depression and who established that caregivers continually have emotional challenges due to thinking about the chronicity and severity of the disease with fear of sickle cell crises at any given moment, missing work[7].
-In this light therefore, Olwit found out that caregivers report feelings of anxiety, mood changes, being overwhelmed and hence depression [8].
-Unlike other forms of depression, severe depression is of significant clinical relevance in that it needs urgent psychiatric treatment in a specialized setting as it is commonly associated with suicidality[14].
+The study aimed to determine the prevalence of and factors associated with severe depression among caregivers of children with SCD at SMHL, Gulu city in Northern Uganda.
+The prevalence of severe depression among caregivers of children with SCD at SMHL was 18.4% which is consistent with a study in Nigeria where the prevalence of depressive symptoms ranged from 11-45% (Ambe et al., 2021).
+This finding is also in line with the findings of Adegoke who stated that caregivers of children with SCD experience psychosocial distress which predisposes them to depression and who established that caregivers continually have emotional challenges due to thinking about the chronicity and severity of the disease with fear of sickle cell crises at any given moment, missing work (Adegoke, 2012).
+In this light therefore, (Olwit et al., 2018) found out that caregivers report feelings of anxiety, mood changes, being overwhelmed and hence depression.
+Unlike other forms of depression, severe depression is of significant clinical relevance in that it needs urgent psychiatric treatment in a specialized setting as it is commonly associated with suicidality(WHO, 2021).
 Unfortunately, all the participants with severe depression were regularly attending to their sick children without getting any mental health care for themselves which puts their lives at risk.
-This high prevalence of severe depression can be explained by the fact that 90% of the participants were female and depression is commonly higher among females compared to males[15].
-This is due to the belief in most African setting that care for sickly children falls predominantly on mothers[9].
+This high prevalence of severe depression can be explained by the fact that 90% of the participants were female and depression is commonly higher among females compared to males (NIMH, 2022).
+This is due to the belief in most African setting that care for sickly children falls predominantly on mothers (Ambe et al., 2021).

-These findings also relate to those reported by Nalwoga, 2022, who found that more than 50% of caregivers of children with sickle cell at Mulago National Referral Hospital had depressive symptoms[16].
-The difference in findings could be due to the focus on severe depression which is of most clinical importance in this study while her study focus on just having any depressive symptoms.
+These findings also relate to a study which found that more than 50% of caregivers of children with sickle cell at Mulago National Referral Hospital had depressive symptoms (Grace, 2022).
+The difference in findings could be due to the focus on severe depression which is of most clinical importance in this study while her study focused on having any depressive symptoms.

 Increasing age of the caregiver was also found to be associated with higher odds of suffering from severe depression.
-The mean age of caregivers was 32.7 years which falls in the typical age of late 20s to early 30s that is associated with high prevalence of major depressive disorder[15, 17].
+The mean age of caregivers was 32.7 years which falls in the typical age of late 20s to early 30s that is associated with high prevalence of major depressive disorder (Lazarus, 2018; NIMH, 2022).
 This means that our participants were at risk of developing depression which was worsened by the excessive demands and burnout that come with taking care of a chronically sick child with SCD.
-Whereas depression can start at any age, chronic diseases like SCD are associated with poverty since most time and money are spent in caring for the child which consequently causes psychosocial burden over time resulting into depression among the affected people in the long run [17, 18].
+Whereas depression can start at any age, chronic diseases like SCD are associated with poverty since most time and money are spent in caring for the child which consequently causes psychosocial burden over time resulting into depression among the affected people in the long run (Kuerten et al., 2020; Lazarus, 2018).
 Hence the risk of developing depression and its worsening may become higher with increasing age of caregiver due to persistent financial burden.

-Having more than one child was protective against severe depression among caregivers of children with SCD because in some East African settings including Uganda having many children is desirable compared to few children and comes with social and cultural privileges from the community[19].
-To a caregiver having more children on the other hand brings comfort and hope in the other children as compared to having only one child suffering from SCD [20].
+Having more than one child was protective against severe depression among caregivers of children with SCD because in some East African settings including Uganda having many children is desirable compared to few children and comes with social and cultural privileges from the community (Muhoza et al., 2014).
+To a caregiver having more children on the other hand brings comfort and hope in the other children as compared to having only one child suffering from SCD (Wonkam et al., 2014).